 Minimum Wager: $5 for sports, $2 for races.

-Number of Tables: About 15 tables almost all of which are dealing Texas Hold'Em, with the very occasional Omaha game.
-During busy times about almost all of the tables might be going.
+Number of Tables: About 12 tables almost all of which are dealing Texas Hold'Em, with the very rare Omaha game.
+During busy times most all of the tables might be going.

-Comfort of Chairs: These are what you'd call your average chair.
-If you have an average butt, you're in luck.
-Sadly, we have superlative fannies and the chairs don't do much for us.
+Comfort of Chairs: These are quite good swivel chairs.
+We have superlative fannies so we require chairs of this caliber.
 The felts are dark, which is a switch from the sand-color that is so popular right now.

 Game Spreads and Limits: Like we said, Texas Hold 'Em at $2-$4 and up.
 They have no-limit games usually at $1-$2, occasionally higher.
 They say they deal stud and hold'em, but so do many other places that never actually manage to get a game going.